Skip to Content

 Watering During Summer

 The slow growth rate of jade plants could make you think they are stunted or even dead.
-Fact check; Jade plants grow slowly but live longer than most plants when accorded befitting growth requirements.
+Fact check; Jade plants grow slowly but live longer than most when accorded befitting growth requirements.
 Tending to them during the summer doesn’t have to be a nightmare.
 On the contrary, this could be among your most treasured seasons once you grasp what you need to do.

 First, understand that your jade plants could succumb to high temperatures and place their growth patterns on hold.
 Their demand for moisture becomes higher than usual and will keep you on your toes.
 When you notice this, take it easy on the water.

 Jade plant roots might take longer to absorb water, and adding more on top of it could only lead to root rot.
 Slowing down their growth patterns is a survival technique for jade plants.
-The growth process requires plenty of water which may not be available when temperatures are at their peak.
+The growth process requires plenty of water which may not be available when temperatures peak.

 The leaves of your jade plants should be your guiding factor in case you lag on your watering schedules.
 Succulent leaves mean they have sufficient water.